The Equality Fund at the Boston Foundation awards grants to Greater Boston nonprofit organizations that serve and strengthen the LGBTQ+ community.

 Stewarded by the Boston Foundation, the Equality Fund's grant-making priorities are guided by an Advisory Committee of community members and allies who possess a depth and breadth of understanding about the most pressing issues affecting LGBTQ+ people today.
 The Equality Fund is a Field of Interest Fund within the Boston Foundation’s endowment, the Permanent Fund for Boston, which fuels all of the Foundation’s local grant making.
 Gifts made from the Equality Fund will always go to benefit Greater Boston’s LGBTQ+ community.

-This unique fund is already having an impact on the LGBTQ community of Greater Boston, with a focus on innovative programming aimed at pressing and emerging issues.
-To date, some 54 grants ranging in size from $3,500 to $15,000 have been made to 34 different LGBTQ organizations and organizations with a focus on LGBTQ programming.
+This unique fund is already having an impact on the LGBTQ+ community of Greater Boston, with a focus on innovative programming aimed at pressing and emerging issues.
+To date, the Fund has provided 282 grants totaling $1,828,947, ranging in size from $3,500 to nearly $30,000 to LGBTQ+ organizations and projects.

 Any individual, family or organization can contribute to the Equality Fund in a variety of ways:

 - Planned Gifts – The Boston Foundation offers a full range of planned and legacy giving options.
 Planned gifts may be made to the Equality Fund through bequests, retirement plan and life insurance gifts.
 In addition, the Boston Foundation offers charitable remainder trusts, and charitable lead trusts, all of which may benefit the Equality Fund.

 - Outright Contributions – The Boston Foundation can accept all types of gifts into the fund including cash, publicly traded securities, restricted stock, real estate, and more.